Practice Operations

 • Less repeated friction between front-end, clinical, billing, and operations work

-The first review looks for the parts of the practice that still depend too much on memory or side conversations.
+The first review looks for the parts of the practice that still depend too much on memory, side lists, or side-channel coordination.

-1. Review the issue that is creating the most operational pressure
+1. Review the issue creating the most operational pressure

 2. Trace the handoff and ownership gaps underneath it